HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 ***We all know that there is a certain amount of unavoidable risk involved in any sort of travel, but, I believe it is unconscionable for the airlines to intentionally, and, knowingly, increase the risk to their passengers and crews, in order to save money.

-***ETOPS is a government/airline ass-covering program intended to confuse and deceive the public.
+***ETOPS is, in my opinion, a government/airline ass-covering program intended to confuse and deceive the public.

-***The undeniable fact is that, no matter how big a pile of deceptive and confusing ETOPS BS documents is displayed to the aviation community, non of them have any actual affect on a disabled airliner, nor, can any of them compensate for the many potential and unanticipated problems that could befall a passenger filled airliner during a long 1-engine over-ocean diversion flight.
+***The undeniable fact is that, no matter how big a pile of deceptive and confusing ETOPS BS documents are displayed to the aviation community, none of them have any actual and useful effect on a disabled airliner, while in flight, nor, can any ETOPS rules and procedures substitute for the extra safety that additional engines can provide to a passenger filled airliner, all alone in the middle of the enormous Pacific Ocean.

 xxx I believe that the only practical and useful value of these ETOPS justification documents is that they do provide some extra toilet paper for these profit-obsessed airline executives and government regulators.